coreydondero-student/code-journal-CS121/CS121mod1-journal.md

 ### Variable
 Variables hold varying values that are set by the user or another part of the program.
 A variable must be created before being assigned a value.

+### Intput
+Input commonly comes from a keyboard, file, web form or app.
+The following code enables a program to get input `import java.util.Scanner;`